Top 5 Exa Alternatives for AI Web Search and Data Extraction in 2026

 Exa pioneered semantic search for AI with embeddings-based discovery.
 When your application needs deep extraction, transparent pricing, or different performance characteristics, these alternatives offer specialized approaches for those use cases.

-Try Firecrawl free with 500 credits (no card required) or explore the docs to see how extraction-first architecture works in practice.
+Try Firecrawl free with 1,000 credits per month (no card required) or explore the docs.

 Frequently Asked Questions